 My Life (in a nutshell)

 My name is Jeff.
-I have spent the last seven years in China, which is where I was until I moved to Manila last January.
+I spent seven years in China, from 2012 to 2019, which is where I was until I moved to Manila in January of 2020.
 I moved to China in 2012 when I accepted a position as an English teacher at an English training school in Dalian.
 Needless to say, this was a move that changed my life forever.
 Things got worse before they got better, but when they got better, they got MUCH better.

 I grew up in a small town in southern Illinois (USA) called, Cambria.
 It has a population of around 1,300 people.
 I grew up with a single mother who worked very hard, loved to travel, and is probably the only person who has ever loved me.
 I had a typical Midwestern American childhood that consisted of boy scouts, little league, talent shows, theme parks, road trips, and of course those wonderful holidays with the family.
 My parents divorced when I was very young.
 I was born in San Antonio, Texas on Lackland Air Force Base.
 Both of my parents were in the Air Force.
 In fact, both of my parents were born in Texas as well (mom in Austin, dad in Houston).
 So, I guess I'm actually 100% Texan.
 Most of my family lives in the Houston area.
 I just had to mention that.
 If you're from Texas then you understand.
 I've never had many friends and I've never been able to fit in with any group of people.
 Does that make me a loser?
 I don't know.
 But it sure has allowed me to focus more on myself, while minimizing distractions and maximizing my productivity.
 Honestly, I don't mind being alone.
 People tend to get on my nerves unless they make me laugh.

-In 1997 I graduated high school and joined the Army when I was 18 and served three years, stationed at Fort Riley, Kansas, and then after that I spent a year reuniting with my old self and my old friends back in "SO ILL."
+In 1997 I graduated high school and joined the Army when I was 18 and served three years.
+I did my basic and AIT at Fort Knox, Kentucky, then was stationed at Fort Riley, Kansas, where I was an armor crewman (19K) while also driving HEMTT trucks and performing the duties of a fueler (77F) and cargo driver (88M).
+I'm a disabled Army veteran with an honorable discharge.
+After the Army, I spent a year reuniting with my old self and my old friends back in "SO ILL."
 In 2000 I was evicted from my apartment because I partied too much, so then I had to think about what to do next.
 Around the beginning of 2001 I started school as a business student at Southern Illinois University Carbondale.
 I studied Marketing.
 It only took me about 7 years to complete my Bachelor's degree.
 Well, I was only actually in school about 5 and a half years.
 I finally cleaned my act up and in the spring of 2008, I finally graduated and moved to Texas to work on my MBA at Stephen F. Austin State University.
 It was a brief stint that lasted about a year and a half and after graduating there in 2009, I then made preparations to move to Miami to attend the University of Miami to work on my second Master's degree.
 Too much school, I know, but I wasn't going to turn down a chance to attend a Top 50 institution.
 Besides, the two and a half years that I was in Miami were the best days of my life (and the most difficult).

 After graduating from UM in the spring of 2012, I was trying to figure out what my next move was going to be in my life.
 I mean, I had three college degrees and I was still young (33).
 I could have stayed in Miami and improved my Spanish and tried to land some executive management position or even a mid-level management position or entry-level gig.
 But the #1 concern that I had after graduation was STUDENT LOANS.
 I spent 10 years in college and managed to rack up about $100,000 in debt.
 OUCH.
 So, I was willing to take ANY job so that I could have some kind of stability and be ready to tackle the student loans after my 6 month "grace period" was up.
 After all, I couldn't spend the rest of my life in college, right?